 Tent – You’re gonna need shelter if you’re camping, and most people opt for a tent.
 Some people are living the van life and others have an RV or trailer.
 In this post we’re gonna focus on tents because that’s how I roll.

 Sleeping Bag – Sleeping bags are more important in my opinion as you don’t want to be cold at night.
 We have two sleeping bags each, one for “car camping” and one for “backpacking”.
-The car camping sleeping bags are big with a comfy fleece lining and the temp rating is to around 5 degrees celsius.
-The backpacking sleeping bags are a different material that pack down real small and go down to a temp rating of 0 degrees celsius.
+Our car camping sleeping bags are big and comfy and the temp rating is to around 5 degrees celsius.

-Electric/Foot Pump – To inflate your mattress… A vital item in your camping kit!
+Electric/Foot Pump – You need a pump to inflate your mattress… A vital item in your camping kit!

 Camping Pillow – Up until now I’ve always used a make shift pillow when camping.
 Usually bunching up a t-shirt or hoody or whatever piece of clothing you aren’t wearing will suffice as a pillow.
 However I often find that my DIY pillow doesn’t stay bunched up and moves around a lot at night and it’s just not comfortable.
 Trying to get a good nights sleep in a tent is hard enough, invest in a camping pillow (or even just bring a small one from home) and it will make a world of difference!